jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 - add a new command self diagnostic that will run a series of tests to check the environment and help figure out what's wrong.
 - option --install-dir (or cmd) to be able to eval "$(valet --install-dir)"
 - might be able to improve the quicksort if we use direct statements instead of functions.
+- add a yaml library for basic parsing.
+Same for json
+- Implement tests that are only run with -e flag and where we test system specific stuff, like the windows library and fs::createLink, absolute path with real path etc...

 [valet-issues]: https://github.com/jcaillon/valet/issues